 Gluten & dairy free – Made without two of the most common allergens, almost everyone can enjoy this delicious dessert!

-Refined sugar free – Gluten free apple crisp is naturally sweetened with maple syrup and coconut sugar which gives it a rich, sweet flavor.
+Refined sugar free – This recipe is naturally sweetened with maple syrup and coconut sugar which gives it a rich, sweet flavor.

-Healthier Ingredients – I’m not into sacrificing flavor for health when it comes to desserts (if that’s the case, I’ll just find something else to make), and you don’t need to make that sacrifice with this recipe!
+Healthier Ingredients – I’m not into sacrificing flavor for health when it comes to desserts, and you don’t need to make that sacrifice with this recipe!
 It’s filled with protein, healthy fats, and is even lower on the glycemic index.
 This makes it easy to justify eating leftovers for breakfast!

 Easy recipe – Gluten free apple crisp isn’t complicated to make.
 You’ll be able to whip up a batch in no time!